dami-os/Caravan-Insurance/README.md

-# Caravan-Insurance - Data Analytics
+# Caravan Insurance Project - Data Analytics

 - Analysed the caravan customer dataset of an insurance company.